Toma400/Baedoor_Encyclopaedia/Loreum/Topics/Geography/Moon_Continent/East_Moon/Cities/Evros.md

 In the other hand, governor holds his position in Town's Hall.

 ### CITY STRUCTURE & STYLE
-Evros was built by baedoorian settlers, but even thought first structures were built without any specific direction, very early in city's life prominent character emerged.
+Evros was built by baedoorian settlers, but even though first structures were built without any specific direction, very early in city's life prominent character emerged.
 Ilvis Sorevo, ambitious architect, was tasked to plan out structure for two districts, as well as design overall style unifying Evros architecture.
 Ilvis had their own vision however, and taking from